NEWSFriday, 18 May 2018 - Björn Gustavsson

 pattern is a list of no variables that can't fail to match, and

-.
+the guard is true.
 Thus the second clause is unreachable and

 is dropped: